arduino/Arduino/hardware/arduino/avr/libraries/EEPROM/README.md

 #### **`EEPtr` class**

 This object is a bidirectional pointer to EEPROM cells represented by `EERef` objects.
-Just like a normal pointer type, this type can be dereferenced and repositioned using increment/decrement operators.
+Just like a standard pointer type, this _pointer_ can be dereferenced, repositioned and modified.

 ```C++
 EEPtr ptr = 10; //Create a pointer to 11th cell.